eyalz800/zpp_bits/README.md

 out(v);
 in(v);
 ```
-The reason why the default size type is of 4 bytes (i.e `std::uint32_t`) is that most programs
+The reason why the default size type is of 4 bytes (i.e `std::uint32_t`) is for portability between
-almost never reach a case of a container being more than ~4 billion items, and it may be unjust to
+different architectures, as well as most programs almost never reach a case of a container being
-pay the price of 8 bytes size by default.
+more than 2^32 items, and it may be unjust to pay the price of 8 bytes size by default.

 * For specific size types that are not 4 bytes, use `zpp::bits::sized`/`zpp::bits::sized_t` like so:
 ```cpp